okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 It was tricky to dress my age given my dad’s impulse to impress his preferences on me and my brother during our gender-segregated trips to the outlet mall.
 (_Pobre niños, I only took them to Tommy Hilfiger, Lacoste, Polo Ralph Lauren, Calvin Klein..._)
 The boys enjoyed an efficient tour through the collared, emblemed world of business casual while the girls enjoyed going shopping.
-(The gleeful shopping spree where I realize my _Ned_ outfit for middle school was casually sponsored by my mom on one of the days where a breach opened in the gender divide, leading into a world of abundant oks and yeah sures.)
+(The gleeful shopping spree where I realized my _Ned_ outfit for middle school was casually sponsored by my mom on one of the days where a breach opened in the gender divide, leading into a world of abundant oks and yeah sures.)
 Luckily for me, my dad also highly approved of Adidas.
 Actually, it was he who gave me the _Impossible is Nothing_ poster that hung on my bedroom wall, featuring a looming Muhammad Ali, an arm-slinged Beckenbauer, and various other figures of iron resolve.

 My dad would never have taken us thrift shopping, and yet he supplied me and my brother with some prime vintage pieces.
 He kept some of his clothes for decades, despite the fact they didn’t fit him anymore.
-I suppose he foresaw the possibility of their inheritance, or maybe he collected them for no particular reason along with his racecar magazines and military school uniform.
+I suppose he foresaw the possibility of their inheritance, or maybe he collected them for no practical reason like he did his military school uniform and racecar magazines.
 In our late teens and early twenties, my brother and I mined my dad’s store of 80s and 90s attire for bona fide retro items.
 It was like going thrift shopping, except the old man was no stranger.
 And it was free.